Riding with us

 - Be polite.
 Move to the back.

-- Only service animals are allowed to ride on buses without kenneling.
-All other pets are allowed on board buses, however must be in a kennel or cage that fits on your lap.
+- Only service animals registered with the Provincial Government under the Service Dog Act are allowed to ride on buses without kennelling.
+All other pets, including non-registered support animals, are allowed on board buses, however must be in a kennel or cage that fits on your lap.
 Kennels are not allowed to block walk ways.

 - When using a stroller, please ensure the wheels are locked once on board.
 If your stroller does not lock, please remove your child from the vessel and seat them on your lap.